Author

 Posts: 3807

+Oh yeah, I get that.
+Probably should have clarified, but then again I didn't think anyone would care what I thought.
 It was more of a "I don't get the angst anymore" kind of a remark, as in it won't affect me one way or another because I'm beyond giving a shit anymore and can't believe I ever did.
-My awesome, for real ZOMGSTARWARSMMOGAME awesome, for real is broken.
+My ZOMGSTARWARSMMOGAME is broken.
 Well, all MMOs fall into that category these days.
 If it's good, I'll play it.
 If it sucks, I won't.

 Merusk